wildan-pratama/debian-sway/README.md

-# Sway-WM Setup and Theme for Debian
+# Sway-WM Setup and Theme for Debian Sid

 **Sway Nordic Edition**